If there is one thing in life, we don’t like – it’s when we are unnecessarily interrupted during our busy day.

 I know some people will disagree with me.
 Yet if the customer is busy, they are not going to want to talk anyhow.
 And if we keep speaking, we will come across as pushy and inconsiderate, putting them right off.

 Few people check if customer is free to talk.
-So, when we do, the customer can often be pleasantly surprised, gaining a better reaction and greater respect.
+When we do, the customer can often be pleasantly surprised, gaining a better reaction and greater respect.

 The key is to give your name, confirm who they are (always have a name first) and then check if they are free to talk.
 Never give your reason for calling before asking if the customer is free to talk – as it gives them an excuse to say no.